equinor/curvy/README.md

 ```

 #### Building the curve parameters
-After the index is build, the optimization problem can be solved.
+After the index is built, the optimization problem can be solved.
 This will give us the necessary parameters to calculate the smooth forward curve.

 ```python
 taus = axis.start_end_absolute_index(dr, overlap=1)